-ELF has been assisting a community group of 600+ members in Cumbria, Power without Pylons (PWP), to respond to the final public National Grid (NG) consultation on joining up Moorside power station (to replace Sellafield nuclear power station) to the grid.
+ELF has been assisting a community group of 600+ members in Cumbria, Power without Pylons (PWP), to respond to the final public National Grid (NG) consultation on joining up Moorside power station to the grid.

-The major infrastructure proposals and Development Consent Order (DCO) process set out in ‘North West Coast Connections’ involve hundreds of miles of new cabling through the landscape and coastal “setting” of the Lake District National Park (LDNP) – though original plans to go through the LDNP itself, have been dropped.
-PWP was set up in response to the proposals to put 50 new super pylons (each over 50 metres in height) around the Dudden Estuary, in some places metres from the boundary of the LDNP.
+The major infrastructure proposals and Development Consent Order (DCO) process set out in ‘North West Coast Connections’ involve miles of new cabling through the landscape and coastal “setting” of the Lake District National Park (LDNP) – though original plans to go through the LDNP itself, have been dropped.
+PWP has been working in response to the proposals to put 50 new super pylons (each over 50 metres in height) around the Dudden Estuary, in some places metres from the boundary of the LDNP.

-This Area of Outstanding Natural Beauty is a Ramsar site, an SAC (Special Area of Conservation), an SPA (Special Protection Area) and has three SSSIs (Sites of Special Scientific Interest) as its component parts.
+This area is a Ramsar site, an SAC (Special Area of Conservation), an SPA (Special Protection Area) and has three SSSIs (Sites of Special Scientific Interest) as its component parts.
 NG plans to put the cabling off shore so as to avoid the landscape and nature impacts, which is the group’s preferred option, have been dropped due to issues of cost (a 7% increase) and technical difficulties.

 Working with a new ELF barrister Stanzie Bell of Kings Chambers in Leeds and the group, ELF has been supporting PWP to put in their final response.
 The public consultation is now closed and ELF continues to work with the group going forward towards the DCO application stage.